ablaom/MachineLearningInJulia2020/README.md

 ## About the tutorials

 These tutorials were prepared for use in a 3 1/2 hour online workshop at JuliaCon2020.
-Their main aim is to introuduce the [MLJ](https://alan-turing-institute.github.io/MLJ.jl/stable/) machine learning toolbox to working data scientists.
+Their main aim is to introduce the [MLJ](https://alan-turing-institute.github.io/MLJ.jl/stable/) machine learning toolbox to working data scientists.